microsoft/vscode-docs/release-notes/latest.md

 * A blue filled circle represents an active breakpoint.
 * A gray filled circle represents a disabled breakpoint.
 * A gray hollow circle represents a breakpoint which could not be successfully registered with the debugger.
-For languages that are transpiled to JavaScript this could for example mean that source maps are missing or invalid.
+For languages that are transpiled to JavaScript, this could mean that source maps are missing or invalid.

 ![debug breakpoints](images/December/debug-breakpoints.png)